-- Encourage a mix of compatible land uses in future commercial development and redevelopment areas. - Promote the conversion of surface parking to other land uses (outparcels, plazas, open space) and encourage structured and shared parking solutions in priority locations. - Encourage mixed-use development and design standards that enhance pedestrian movement, lifelong communities and healthy living.
+- Encourage a mix of compatible land uses in future commercial development and redevelopment areas.
+As part of this consider reducing the minimum acreage thresholds for use of the planned development district. - Promote the conversion of surface parking to other land uses (outparcels, plazas, open space) and encourage structured and shared parking solutions in priority locations. - Encourage mixed-use development and design standards that enhance pedestrian movement, lifelong communities and healthy living.
 (See Universal Design Policies under Make Aging in Place a more Achievable Reality) - Coordinate with neighboring jurisdictions, to the extent of where interests are shared, especially for future improvements to Peachtree Industrial Boulevard and/or any improvements along the borders of Winters Chapel Character Area.